-Currently the LHPs' are being implemented in six states (Uttar Pradesh, Gujarat, Madhya Pradesh, Gujarat, Jharkhand, and Tripura) of India under Global Housing Technology Challenge (GHTC) - India.
-These projects will be made up of modern technology and innovative processes and reduce the construction time and make a more resilient, affordable, and comfortable house for the poor.
+Currently the LHPs' being are implemented in six states (Uttar Pradesh, Madhya Pradesh, Gujarat, Gujarat, Jharkhand, and Tripura) of India under Global Housing Technology Challenge (GHTC) - India.
+These projects are constructed with modern technology and innovative processes and reduce the construction time and make a more resilient, affordable, and comfortable house for the poor.

-Details of LHP Projects along with construction Technology Used
+Details of LHP Projects along with Construction Technology Used